 "Destination 2040" the City of Belle Plaine's 2040 Comprehensive Plan update includes a community health, wellness, and resilience element (copy attached).
 The element was reviewed at several public meetings and by representatives from various City boards, committees, and commissions.
 The fundamental components of the plan element are weaved throughout other elements of the plan from land use to parks, trails, and recreation.
 The community health, wellness, and resilience element supports livability, stewardship, sustainability, social equity, and economic prosperity outcomes on which Destination 2040 is based.

 Coon Rapids hosts various workshops to support community education related to specific topics like permaculture, local food options, winterization techniques and energy reduction practices.
 Forums are marketed to all city residents and work to create multi-generational learning for a community with various age demographics.
 Coon Rapids participated in the State Health Improvement Program (SHIP).
-Each year the city also hosts a Green Expo which works to bring various sustainability related vendors together to provide education, ideas and resources to the local community.
-In 2014, the Expo expanded to partner with the City of Blaine and the National Sports Center.
+The city hosts and promotes community gardens and the local Farmer's Market.
+We also provide healthy communities programs through partnerships with Anoka-Hennepin Community Education.

 The City of Duluth is a supporting organization for Sustainable Twin Ports (STP), a non-profit, 501(c3)organization that provides science based training in the Natural Step process to achieve sustainablity.
 Two City employee teams have participated in the six-month or longer training conducted by STP, along with thirty other Twin Ports organizations.